joedolson/my-tickets/src/readme.txt

 == Changelog ==

+= 1.9.7 =

+* Bug fix: Possible fatal error if total_paid is not a float value.
+* Bug fix:

 = 1.9.6 =

 * Bug fix: If ticket price is greater than 1,000, cart calculations broke due to thousands separator.